MR-Suryajith/Platronix/README.md

 - A feedback system that lets you rate and review the products and suppliers you have purchased from, and also see the ratings and reviews of other customers.

 ## Installation
-To install BuildMart on your local machine, you will need the following prerequisites:
+To install Platronix on your local machine, you will need the following prerequisites:
 - Python 3.8 or higher
 - Django 3.2 or higher
 - PostgreSQL 13 or higher